Mad Hatter (DC Comics): Publication history and characterization

 Blakloch also notes that when agitated, Tetch begins rhyming as a defence mechanism.
 Tetch often quotes and makes reference to Carroll's Wonderland novels, and sometimes even fails to discern between these stories and reality.
 In addition to his obsession with Lewis Carroll, Tetch has also shown an additional obsession with hats.
 In Secret Six, he will not eat a piece of food that does not have a hat on it, and states that he is not interested in the sight of his naked teammate Knockout because she is not wearing a hat.
-In the graphic novel Arkham Asylum: A Serious House on Serious Earth, it is strongly implied that he is a pedophile, though the book itself is a symbolic dream in Batman's mind, so this is dubious.
+In the graphic novel Arkham Asylum: A Serious House on Serious Earth, it is strongly implied that he is a pedophile.
 His storylines in Streets of Gotham #4 and Jeph Loeb and Tim Sale's Batman: Haunted Knight also imply an unhealthy fixation on children, such as when he kidnaps a young Barbara Gordon and forces her into a tea party dressed as Alice, as well as kidnapping other runaway children and dressing them up like characters from Alice's Adventures in Wonderland.